TeknooSoftware/states-life-cycle/README.md

 API Documentation
 -----------------
-Generated documentation from the library with PhpDocumentor :
+Generated documentation from the library with PhpDocumentor : Coming soon

 Credits
 -------